 9.4 shall not include … any clause in a contract of sale of immovable property negotiated by him, providing for payment to the seller, prior to registration of transfer of the property in the purchaser’s name, of any portion of the purchase price entrusted to the estate agent by the purchaser: Provided that the aforegoing shall not apply if

 (bb) the purchaser has prior to his signature of the contract in question, consented in writing in a document executed independently of the said contract, to such payment; and

 (cc) such document contains an explanation of the implications and financial risks of such payment for the purchaser; and

 (dd) such document is signed by both the seller and the purchaser and the estate agent in question.

 No estate agent shall, without just cause, divulge to any third party any confidential information obtained by him concerning the business affairs, trade secrets or technical methods or processes of a client or any party to a transaction in respect of which he acted as an estate agent.

-The full text of the Estate Agency Affairs Board’s Code of Conduct can be downloaded at the EAAB’s website.
+The full text of the Estate Agency Affairs Board’s Code of Conduct was originally downloadable at the EAAB’s website.